Why do this problem?

 Once the class has tried the activity with a couple of rules and everyone is reasonably convinced their hypothesis holds, move on to the main task.

-While the class is working, note any particularly good ways of recording or working systematically, and highlight them to the rest of the class.
+While the class is working, watch out for any moments of surprise and ask those children to try to explain why they were suprised.
+As you wander round the room, note any particularly good ways of recording or working systematically, and highlight them to the rest of the class.

 Which numbers have you tried?
 What happened?